 Ripple legal troubles seem to be rising each day.
-As per the Block report on Dec 28, 21Shares, a Swiss-based ETP issuer asset manager, is delisting XRP from its exchange-traded products (ETP) in line with the firm’s index rules and on recent event’s of Ripple.
+As per the Block report on Dec 28, 21Shares, a Swiss ETP issuer asset manager, is delisting XRP from its exchange-traded products (ETP) in line with the firm’s index rules and on recent event’s of Ripple.

-According to Hany Rashwan – the CEO of 21Shares, assets that could be faced with liquidity issues or be deemed a security can’t be part of their exchange-traded products.
+According to Hany Rashwan – the CEO of 21Shares, assets that could be faced with liquidity issues or be deemed security can’t be part of their exchange-traded products.

 With the XRP on SEC’s cross-hairs, Rashwan explained, the exiting of Jump Trading and Galaxy Digital—two of the largest over-the-counter (OTC) trading desks, from the XRP market could portend problem for the digital asset’s security.